gillian-guide/gillian-guide.github.io/docs/en/additional-setup.md

 </div>

-If you're here after anything else (including installing the archive on Linux), start with the **launch options**:
+If you're here after anything else (including installing the archive on Linux), start with the **launch options.**

+---

 ## Launch options